charlesrobsampson/ctx/README.md

 - `ctx list` - list contexts (this will ask you to define a time window to query)
 - `ctx summary` - get a summary of contexts in a given time window
 - *`ctx close` - close current context
+- `ctx timeMachine` - get last context and continue going back in time
+- `ctx parents` - get parent of current context and contiune up the tree

 ### some basic queue commands:
 - `ctx q` - list all items in the queue (anything that has been added but not started/closed)